lared-association/wallet/README.md

  A: The linking may take up to 30 seconds, and the screen should refresh afterwards.
 If that doesn't happen, try logging out of the account and logging in again.

 ### Q: The Staking status is stuck on "ACTIVATION IN PROGRESS".
 What do I do?
- A: Check if you have more than 200 of network currency (lared.moneda) and staking currency (lared.red), and if your Importance is higher than 0.
+ A: Check if you have more than 200 of network currency and staking currency, and if your Importance is higher than 0.
 Otherwise, stop the staking process, relink all the keys and try starting the staking process again.
 If all else fails, try a different node.

 ### Q: There's an issue that's not documented in this section.
 What do I do?
  A: If you encounter an issue, please click the "See an issue?" button in the bottom right corner and fill in the details of the issue report.